Alexander Graham Bell

 After the shooting of President

-Garfield, Professor Bell, together with Sumner Tainter, experimented with an
+Garfield, Professor Bell, together with Sumner Tainter, experimented with a a metal detector, which was an improved form of Hughes's induction balance.
+They endeavored to find the exact

-location of the ball, but failed.
 Professor Bell has put forth the theory that

 the present system of educating deaf-mutes is wrong, as it tends to restrict